Fei-Sheng-Wu/PrintDialogX/README.md

 {
     //Optional callback function to recreate the content of the document with specific settings
     //An instance of PrintDialog.DocumentInfo is received as a parameter, which can be used to retrieve the current print settings set by the user
-    //This function will only be called when the print settings are changed, and it must return a list of PrintPage that include each page in the original order
+    //This function will only be called when the print settings are changed, and it must return a collection of PrintPage in the original length and order
+    //The function has no need to alter the content to resolve basic changes in print settings, such as to resize the pages based on the new size in the print setting, as PrintDialog will take care of them
+    //The function is intended to offer the ability to dynamically update the document for more complicated scenarios, such as styling asjuments or alternative formats for different media
     List<PrintDialogX.PrintPage> pages = new List<PrintDialogX.PrintPage>();

-    //All pages must be recreated and add to the list
+    //All pages must be recreated and add to the collection in the original manner
-    //PrintDialog takes care of the pages setting regarding which pages are to be printed for (int i = 0; i < 5; i++)
+    //PrintDialog takes care of the "Pages" option regarding which pages are to be printed for (int i = 0; i < 5; i++)
     {
-        //Create the new page and recreate the content with the specific margin PrintPage page = new PrintPage();
+        //Create the new page and recreate the content with updated texts PrintPage page = new PrintPage();
-        page.Content = GeneratePageContent();
+        page.Content = GeneratePageContent(i + 1, documentInfo.Size.Width, documentInfo.Size.Height, documentInfo.Margin);
         pages.Add(page);
     }

-    //Pass the recreated document back to PrintDialog return pages;
+    //Pass the collection of recreated pages back to PrintDialog return pages;
 }
 ```